matrix-org/matrix-spec/content/client-server-api/_index.md

 to generate single-use, time-limited tokens to log unauthenticated clients into their account.

-When not listed, clients SHOULD assume the user is able to generate tokens.
+When not listed, clients SHOULD assume the user is unable to generate tokens.

 An example of the capability API's response for this capability is: